githubhjz/CanFestival/README.md

 Notes

+- Added win32 to can_virtual driver
+- Fix in win32 dll for uvccm
 - Added OD pointer to timer start&stop
   + Callback did define this parameter but it was filled with NULL
   + UNTESTED on rtai/xeno